 This group of flowers includes the viola or violet and the plant is much prized by gardeners due to its adaptability.
 It will thrive in many conditions and blooms for a long period of time, festooning the garden with bold splashes of white, purple or yellow.
 Some varieties are also fragrant.
 A small, low growing clump former, it works very well as a groundcover.

-How about this stunner?
 The ravishing Meconopsis betonicifolia, aka the Himalayan Blue Poppy, has one of the most beautiful shades of cerulean blue blooms that I’ve ever seen.
 They’re a bit fussy about where they’ll live though (liking only well-drained, slightly acid, composted soil, in part shade that’s sheltered from wind).

 Sweetpeas make a very appealing cut flower and are very popular thanks to their distinctive scent, colour and shape.
 These hardy annuals come in a huge variety of types, from small, highly scented wild varieties to bigger, showier, frillier versions.